2012 Summer Olympics: Records

 These Olympic Games resulted in 32 world records in eight sports.
 The largest number of records were set in swimming, at eight.
-China, Great Britain and the United States set the most records, at five each.
+China, Great Britain and the United States set the most records, with five each.

 Medal table

 A total of 85 National Olympic Committees (NOCs) won medals, 54 of those countries winning at least one gold medal.
 Seven NOCs won their first ever Olympic medal: Bahrain (gold), Botswana (silver), Cyprus (silver), Gabon (silver), Grenada (gold), Guatemala (silver), and Montenegro (silver).
-The United States finished at the top of the table, winning 47 gold medals and a total of 104 medals.
-China finished second with 38 gold medals and 91 medals overall, and hosts Great Britain came in third place, winning 29 gold medals and 65 medals overall in their best performance since London hosted its first Summer Olympics in 1908, pushing Russia—who won 18 gold medals and 66 medals in total, after doping redistributions (initially 24 gold and 82 total)—into fourth place.
+The United States finished at the top of the table, winning 48 gold medals and a total of 104 medals.
+China finished second with 38 gold medals and 91 medals overall, and hosts Great Britain came in third place, winning 29 gold medals and 65 medals overall in their best performance since London hosted its first Summer Olympics in 1908, pushing Russia—who won 18 gold medals and 64 medals in total, after doping redistributions (initially 24 gold and 82 total)—into fourth place.